AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 Considerations:

 * Create an API Key, without any integration with a specific cloud provider.
-* the tags property is optional
+* The tags property is optional
 * For AEM logs, the Datadog source tag is set to one of `aemaccess`, `aemerror`, `aemrequest`, `aemdispatcher`, `aemhttpdaccess`, or `aemhttpderror`
 * For CDN logs, the Datadog source tag is set to `aemcdn`
-* the Datadog service tag is set to `adobeaemcloud`, but you can overwrite it in the tags section
+* The Datadog service tag is set to `adobeaemcloud`, but you can overwrite it in the tags section
+* If your ingestion pipeline uses Datadog tags to determine the appropriate index for forwarding logs, verify that these tags are correctly configured in the Log Forwarding YAML file.
+Missing tags may prevent successful log ingestion if the pipeline depends on them.

 ### Elasticsearch and OpenSearch {#elastic}